-Trends in annual average cancer risks are shown on the following pages for the highest-ranked air toxics measured at Seattle Beacon Hill from 2000 to 2019.
+Trends in annual average cancer risks are shown on the following pages for the highest-ranked air toxics measured at Seattle Beacon Hill from 2000 to 2022.
 For many air toxics, our analysis of the trends shows a statistically significant decrease in annual average concentrations.
-We do not show a trend analysis for acrolein because it has significant measurement uncertainty, and any potential trend is likely within the margin of error of the measurement.

 EPA has not set ambient air standards for air toxics, so graphs do not include reference lines for federal standards.
-A statistical summary of the trends shown on the following pages can be found on page A-19 of the Appendix.
+A statistical summary of the trends shown on the following pages can be found on page A-21 of the Appendix.